 Visit with Hoshen Tours

-Nahal Tavor is a highlight for visitors who love hiking.
-Hoshen Tours combines it with Mount Tabor and the lower Galilee countryside for a day that mixes nature with biblical geography.
+Nahal Tavor is a highlight for visitors who love hiking and want to experience a side of Israel that goes beyond the historical sites.
+Hoshen Tours combines it with Mount Tabor and the lower Galilee countryside for a day that mixes nature with biblical geography, offering a refreshing change of pace on any itinerary.